Stadthuys, Melaka - Things to Do at Stadthuys

 Suggested Duration

-1-2 hours for a thorough visit, though you might spend longer if you're really into colonial history
+1-2 hours for a thorough visit, though you might spend longer if you're into colonial history

 Getting There